Code4HR/cbf-clean/README.md

 Setup for Local Development (Mac or GNU/Linux)
 ===========================
 * `curl https://install.meteor.com | sh`
-* clone this repo to your machine
+* fork+clone this repo to your machine
 * inside the repo folder, type meteor to launch local server
 * browse to localhost:3000 by default
 * any editing you do will auto refresh in browser